mis à jour Last minute

 April and mai:

 New life is born everywhere.
 Lambs are giving birth, and wants to graze as soon as grass grow again.
 The birds are back singing loudly as the early morning fog meets the sun, people, animals and nature awake from winter dwelling.
 Firewood must be finished and left to dry.
 Maintenance of buildings, organizing stuff, gardening and tidy up outside can start.
-If you want to establish a kitchen garden this is the time, we havent succeded yet in doing so.
+If you want to establish a kitchen garden, this is the time.
+Build a greenhouse?

 June, juli and august